bookieio/Bookie/docs/api/user.rst

 :post param: extended
 :post param: tags - space separated tag string
 :post param: content - html content of the page to readable parse
+:post param: is_private - specifies whether the bookmark is private or not.
+By default the bookmarks are stored as private

 Status Codes
 ''''''''''''''